ncatlab/nlab-content/pages/2/5/3/1/1352/content.md

   \,.
 $$

-The [[category]] of startified simplicial sets and stratified maps between them is usually denoted $Strat$.
+The [[category]] of stratified simplicial sets and stratified maps between them is usually denoted $Strat$.

 This category is a [[quasitopos]].
 Hence, in particular, it is [[cartesian closed category|cartesian closed]].